Azure/AKS/blog/_posts/2050-08-24-sample-blog-post.md

 ---
 title: "Sample - Add your title here"
 description: "Sample - Add your description"
-date: 2024-03-28 # date is important. future dates will not be published
+date: 2050-08-24 # date is important. future dates will not be published
-author: Your name # must match the authors.yml in the _data folder
+author: Brian Redmond # must match the authors.yml in the _data folder
-categories: choose from below
-# General, Operations, Networking, Security, Developer topics, Add-ons
+categories: General # General, Operations, Networking, Security, Developer topics, Add-ons
 ---

 ## Background